- Pets and Animals»

 If your dog does not respond to the stopping and turning method, you can try purchasing one of the no-pull harnesses and try it.
 If you are still having problems, and are overwhelmed by the strength of the dog, I recommend you use a prong collar.

 I have used a prong collar to stop dogs pulling on the leash when stopping and walking the other direction has no effect.
 A German neighbor of mine, 80 plus years old, walks his Rottweiler on the beach and they used to arrive at my house blue in the face—both of them.
-He had tried a harness with little effect, had tried stopping and turning, and he finally had decided to use a choke chain and strangle his 130 pound dog each morning.
+He had tried a no-pull harness with little effect, had tried stopping and turning, and he finally had decided to use a choke chain and strangle his 130 pound dog each morning.
 Despite what the moderators of reddit believe, a prong collar is not cruel.

 When the dog´s owner switched to a prong collar, the dog stopped pulling.
 This was the only way that the owner could refrain from being cruel and tugging on the dog.